ravelantunes a year ago

 17. Whenever you’re in doubt about a course of action, it is always better to err on the side of safety

-saddist0 3 months ago
+saddist0 a year ago

 Do not believe everything you read on an online forum (including HN).
 Always do your due diligence.

-znpy 3 months ago
+znpy a year ago

 Never ever buy a property (a flat in my case) together with someone else.
 You should rather better offer to pay half the mortgage or have the other party pay you half the mortgage, but never buy together.